wasm-forge/benchmarks/sql-users-orders/README.md

-# Run Rusqlite on the IC
+# Run Rusqlite users-orders nbenchmark

 This project shows how to compilte the Rusqlite dependency in order to build the IC canister with the sqlite database.